“AI Is Depleting Not Only Our Jobs But Also Our Resources”

 6. Tech Giants’ Water Commitments & Criticism

-7. Alternatives & Future Directions
+7. Alternatives & Future Direction

 8. Summary: The AI Environmental Toll